arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 #### Debugging with Hardware Tools

 While there may be several debugging techniques, using a LED as a pass mark for the debugging process is the simplest yet fastest method one can utilize.
 The indicator will be set in different points of interest to observe the correct execution of tasks visually.
-For instance, there can be multiple points located simultaneously to turn it on or off the LED or a single point of interest at a time for step-by-step verification.
+For instance, there can be multiple points located simultaneously to turn it on or off the LED on a single point of interest at a time for step-by-step verification.
 This will provide just enough information to construct an additional layer of the code or proceed to the following structure sector to debug its behavior.
 It will not give precise or in-depth information about registry or data exchange, so it has to be used as a tool for code structures that are not complex in their architectural nature and behave mainly in a linear trend execution.
 It is handy when a debugger is not available and quickly understand how the code behaves.

 Sometimes, LEDs might not be present or might not be available in a particular system; there is no way to make a visual inspection in the system.
-However, we can use an oscilloscope directly to measure the GPIO pins of the system in this case.
+However, we can use an oscilloscope directly to monitor the state of GPIO pins of the system in this case.
 The oscilloscope, in this case, can be used to monitor specific GPIO pins and see if the code gives specific feedback by driving the GPIO pin to the desired logic state.
 A **multimeter** can also be handy for the same task.

 To get the most out of an oscilloscope and GPIO pins is by measuring its **performance**.
 Oscilloscopes can also be used to determine specific signal's **electrical and timing properties**.
 For example, an unnecessary delay in the code can be identified with this information: